Midnight95/Midnight95/README.md

 [![CV](https://img.shields.io/badge/CV-View%20Resume-blue.svg)](https://cv.hexlet.io/ru/resumes/2819)
  ------

  Hi!
-My name is Ivan Granovsky, I am system administrator.
+My name is Ivan Granovsky, I am a system administrator.
- Currently studying at [Hexlet](https://ru.hexlet.io/) as a Python backend developer.
+ I am currently studying at [Hexlet](https://ru.hexlet.io/) as a Python backend developer.

-- 🛠 I'm an admin and python backend dev
+- 🛠 I'm an admin and Python backend dev
 - 🧑‍🎓 Graduated as a Master of Biology
 - 🛡️ Used to work as a customs expert
-- 🐍 In love with Linux, Python and Automation
+- 🐍 In love with Linux, Python, and Automation
 - 🌱 Currently learning Django
 - 🇷🇺 Located in Russia